bakame-php/aide/src/Enum/README.md

 - change the class name or add and/or change the object variable name;
 - use `Symbol` when declaring the object property value;
 - define indentation spaces and thus end of line;
+- define the presence or absence of a trailing comma in the object representation;

 Here's a more advance usage of the converter to highlight how you can configure it.